 V.E.2.
-Estimation to Volume or Surface.
+Estimation to volume or surface.
 If the estimation were being made to a body of solid angle $\Delta\Omega$ , this value must be determined and replace the $1/R^2$ term in the estimator.
 When $\Delta\Omega$ is sufficiently large, next-event estimation to a boundary is possible.
 Here the post-collision trajectory is extended to the boundary crossing, if possible.
 The estimator WATE\EXP(ARG) is current, J, and must be treated for grazing angle crossings to determine the flux (see Section V.G).
 Much of the RELCOL programming can be eliminated for next-event estimation to a boundary since there is no random energy selection, but the boundary crossing location of the extended trajectory must be determined.

 V.E.3.
-Gamma-Ray Estimation.
+Gamma-ray estimation.
 The "standard" RELCOL has recently been upgraded to use the Klein-Nishina formulation for gamma-ray estimation.
 The neutron treatment is unchanged.
-In the old method, neutrons and gammas were distinguished only by group number.
+In the old method, neutron and gammas were distinguished only by group number.
 If the new method is used, the cross section input must include the Compton and pair production data cross sections in the first two positions in the ANISN library format.
-On card XB replace NCOEF by -NCOEF, and the Compton and pair production partial cross sections must be in positions IHT-3 and IHT-4, respectively, in Table 1 [see page 4.6-41 of the MORSE manual revision ORNL-4972/R1 (Ref.
-1)].
-The energy group limits in eV must be given exactly (cards E) for the gamma-ray groups.
+On card XB replace NCOEF by -NCOEF, and the Compton and pair production partial cross sections must be in positions IHT-3 and IHT-4, respectively, in Table 1 (see page 4.6-41 of the MORSE manual revision ORNL-4972/R1).